wamikabro/SchoolManagementSystemWPF/README.md

 Searching and Finding Students, Teachers and Staff.
 And Removing Students, Teachers and Staff.
 Other Settings are also added like Changing the theme to Dark and Reporting a problem to the Manufacturer.

+FontAwesome for WPF plugin needs to be installed to initiate some icons used in the project.